cboulanger/bibliograph/readme.md

 - For deployment, you need to copy the bibliograph/build, bibliograph/plugins and bibliograph/services folders to the production server.
 The rest is only necessary to build the application.
-- You can easily add your own plugin.
-Execute `./generate.py create-plugin` in the "bibliograph" folder and read the output that contains more information on how to proceed.
-The "backup" plugin can be used as a model on how to write backend and fronend plugin code.
 - Bibliograph features an extensible data model which allows easy modification of record fields and integration of a variety of backends (e.g., NoSql, xml, REST or even binary backends such as IMAP).